 Empathic Environment: Maya and Ayumi eventually reach levels of acting ability that allow them to essentially generate this in the audience.

 The Game Never Stopped: A variation of this is done in one of the auditions.
-The actresses, including Maya and Ayumi, are auditioning for the role of Helen Keller.
-For the last stage of the audition, they're left in a room and told to "wait as Helen".
-After a while, the fire alarm goes off, and all the girls react to it, except for Maya and Ayumi, who thereby "pass" the audition.
+A bunch of young actresses, including Maya and Ayumi, are auditioning for the role of Helen Keller.
+For the last stage of the audition, they're left in a room and told to "wait as Helen"...
+After a while, the fire alarm goes off and all the girls react to it, except for Maya and Ayumi, who thereby "pass" the audition.
 A moment of Truth in Television, as a similar trick was pulled on actress Patty Duke when she auditioned for the same role.

 Generation Xerox: Hayami Masumi and his father Eisuke, Maya and Tsukikage - even though the parties in both case are not blood-related.
 Eisuke eternally pined after the Crimson Goddess that Tsukikage once played and Tsukikage herself but could not have her, and Masumi falls in love with Maya, one of the candidates for Crimson Goddess, although he's more lucky in that Maya also falls in love with him.
 Maya and Tsukikage started their career similarly (Maya lived with a single mom who didn't support her passion and Tsukikage was an orphan until Ozaki adopted her), and both are involved in a May-December Romance - Maya with Masumi, and Tsukikage with her teacher Ozaki.